 - Attendance and Participation (10%): Attendance is required, and students must complete the assigned readings before class in order to participate in class activities.
 Absences will count against students' participation score. - Worksheets (15%): Throughout the course, students will participate in different inclass activities, including discussions, small group projects and case analyses.
 In some of those activities, students will be required to complete written worksheets.
-There are three possible grades for the worksheets: check plus (✓+), check minus (✓-) and 0.
+There are three possible grades for the worksheets: check plus (√+), check minus (√-) and 0.
 There will be 16 worksheets spread out throughout the semester.
 The lowest worksheet score will be dropped. - Quizzes (10%): Students will complete 11 pop quizzes throughout the course.
 These short quizzes will have two short answer questions related to the readings for the class.
-The lowest quiz score will be dropped. - Midterm Exam (15%): The midterm exam will take place on Friday, September 14.
-More details will be provided one week before the exam. - Essay (15%): On Friday, October 26, students will turn in a four-page essay.
-The question to motivate the essay will be provided on Friday, October 19, one week before the due date. - Group presentation and written report (15%): This project will require students to work in groups and conduct applied research.
-Students will be assigned to a group on October 31, and will be expected to produce a short written report and presentation, due on November 26.
-More instructions will be forthcoming in class. - Final exam (20%): The final exam will take place on December 7, from 8 10:50 a.m.
+The lowest quiz score will be dropped. - Midterm Exam (15%): The midterm exam will take place on Friday, February 1.
+More details will be provided one week before the exam. - Essay (15%): On Friday, March 8, students will turn in a four-page essay.
+The question to motivate the essay will be provided on Friday, March 1, one week before the due date. - Group project (15%): This project will require students to work in groups and conduct applied research.
+Students will be assigned to a group on Friday, March 15, and will be expected to produce a progress report (due on Monday, April 8), as well as a final written summary and presentation of the findings (due on Sunday, April 14). - Final exam (20%): The final exam will take place on Friday, April 26 from 8 10:50 a.m.
 Students will be required to write two essays.
-Possible questions for the essays will be provided on Friday, December 2.
+Possible questions for the essays will be provided on Friday, April 19.